gettext with Autotools Tutorial

 שלום עולם!

-Final note about bootstrapping.
-When people checkout your code from the version control, many autogenerated files will be missing.
-The simplest way to bootstrap the code into a state which you can simple call ./configure && make is by using autoreconf:
+Final note about bootstrapping: when people check out your code from version control, many autogenerated files will be missing.
+The simplest way to bootstrap the code into a state where you can simply call ./configure && make is by using autoreconf:

 autoreconf --install

-Will add any missing files and run all the autotools friends (aclocal, autoconf, automake, autoheader`, etc.) in the right order.
-Additionally it will callautopointwhich copies the necessarygettextfiles that were generated when you calledgettextize` earlier in the tutorial.
-If your project is using ./autogen.sh script that call the autotools utilities manually, you should add a call to autopoind --force before the call to aclocal.
+This will add any missing files and run all the Autotools utilities (aclocal, autoconf, automake, autoheader, etc.) in the right order.
+Additionally, it will call autopoint, which copies the necessary gettext files that were generated when you called gettextize earlier in the tutorial.
+If your project is using a ./autogen.sh script that calls the Autotools utilities manually, you should add a call to autopoint --force before the call to aclocal.

-Finally, those are the files that end up version controlled in our example:
+Finally, these are the files that end up under version control in our example:

 $ ls -RF